almibe/ligature-components/README.md

 # Ligature Components

-This project contains a set of Svelte components that are intented to be used with various Ligature projects.
+This project contains a set of Web Components made using [Lit](https://lit.dev) and [Shoelace](https://shoelace.style) that are intented to be used with various [Ligature](https://ligature.dev) projects.

 ## Developing